-There are 4 main areas to explore the 130 kilometres of slopes that Chatel has to offer, all lift connected:
+There are 4 main areas to explore the 130 kilometres of slopes that Châtel has to offer, all lift connected:

-Plus, there's another 520 kilometres of slopes linked to Chatel in the Portes du Soliel, which spans France and Switzerland!
+There's also another 520 kilometres of slopes linked to Châtel in the Portes du Soliel, which spans France and Switzerland...
+This is only the marked runs!

-It's also only a 2 lift journey to Avoriaz, where you will find the Burton Stash, a terrain park with natural jibbing elements, plus and other fun snow parks.
+It's also only a 3 lift journey to Avoriaz, the centre of the Portes du Soliel, where you will find the Burton Stash, a terrain park with natural jibbing elements, plus and other fun snow parks.

 Depending on what you want from the evening and night, there is plenty for everyone.